Successful completion of 5482K1B05 Buddhist Art or 5483KHM01 Hindu myths in the art of South and Southeast Asia.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

-Further selected readings will be listed in the syllabus (to be distributed at the beginning of the semester).
+Selected readings will be listed in the syllabus (to be distributed at the beginning of the semester).

 For substantive questions, contact the lecturer listed in the right information bar.